Irving Grundman: Montreal Canadiens

 Grundman became president of the Montreal Forum in 1972, one year after Peter and Edward Bronfman purchased both the venue and the Montreal Canadiens.
 He managed the Forum's business operations.
 He was subsequently appointed general manager (GM) after Sam Pollock retired in 1978, edging out both Scotty Bowman and Al MacNeil for the job despite having no prior experience in hockey.

 Grundman served as GM of the Canadiens from 1978 until 1983.
 His name was engraved on the Stanley Cup in 1979, and he was one of the few GMs to win the Cup in their first year in the role.
 He was responsible for drafting future National Hockey League (NHL) stars such as Guy Carbonneau and Chris Chelios, both of whom were eventually inducted into the Hockey Hall of Fame.
-However, he also passed on Montreal Juniors star and future NHL superstar, Denis Savard, with the first selection of the 1980 NHL Entry Draft, picking Doug Wickenheiser instead in what reporter Frank Seravalli described as an infamous selection.
+However, he also passed on Montreal Juniors star and future NHL superstar, Denis Savard, as well as defencemen Larry Murphy and Paul Coffey with the first selection of the 1980 NHL Entry Draft, picking Doug Wickenheiser instead in what reporter Frank Seravalli described as an infamous selection.

 Grundman's biggest move as the Canadiens general manager occurred on September 7, 1982 when he traded Rod Langway, Brian Engblom, Doug Jarvis and Craig Laughlin to the Washington Capitals in exchange for Ryan Walter and Rick Green.
 While Grundman's acquisitions of Walter and Green proved to be solid for the Canadiens, the trade however wound up saving the Capitals franchise in the long term.

 In April 1983, Grundman was one of three Canadiens personnel to be dismissed, along with head coach Bob Berry and director of personnel and recruiting Ron Caron.
 This came several days after the team was eliminated from the opening round of the Stanley Cup playoffs for the third straight season.
 Grundman was succeeded as GM by Serge Savard.